Le5tes/rps-challenge/README.md

 ### Approach ###
 The app and routes are built using sinatra.

 The game itself is contained within the Game model.
 When the game is run, the app accesses the game class instance variable which is set to an instance of the game.

 My approach towards the game logic was to use a data table and look up the wins and loses.
 This is both neat and easily scalable.

 The player class is quite basic, and allows players to make choices.

+### Next steps ###
+Unfortunately I only got partway through implementing the lizard spock extension, however this will be fairly easy to finish.

 Currently the Computer playing logic is kept within the game- it may make more sense to move this either into the player class or better to make a new computer-player class that is polymorphic with player.

+The webpage could do with some styling.
+Introduction of CSS would make the interface look nicer.